rjbrown57/binman/Readme.md

 - repo: rjbrown57/binman
 ```

 metrics are exposed in the format `binman_release{latest="true",repo="rjbrown57/binman",version="v0.8.0"} 0`.
 Keep in mind github api limits when configuring how often binman checks for new assets.
+An example helm chart is provided [here for running in k8s](charts/binman/)

 ## Direct Repo sync